hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Diet_Type</td>
-    <td>4 possible values. *Wt_or_Vol*: Fraction of the diet as measured by weight or volume.
+	<td>4 possible values. <b>Wt_or_Vol</b>: Fraction of the diet as measured by weight or volume.
 E.g., all beetles in the stomach
-    contents were weighed, and this value was divided by the mass of all stomach contents. *Items*: Fraction of the diet as measured by a count of the number of prey items.
-E.g., the number of beetles in the stomach contents were counted, and this value was divided by the total number of unique prey items in the stomach contents. *Occurrence*: Fraction of the birds examined that contained at least one individual of this prey type. *Unspecified*: Fraction of the diet of the prey item based on a methodology unspecified by the authors.</td>
+    contents were weighed, and this value was divided by the mass of all stomach contents. <b>Items</b>: Fraction of the diet as measured by a count of the number of prey items.
+E.g., the number of beetles in the stomach contents were counted, and this value was divided by the total number of unique prey items in the stomach contents. <b>Occurrence</b>: Fraction of the birds examined that contained at least one individual of this prey type. <b>Unspecified</b>: Fraction of the diet of the prey item based on a methodology unspecified by the authors.</td>
   </tr>
   <tr>